ASTROLOGY AND MICHEL GAUQUELIN

 Strong-willed Lack the me-first desire

 The two lists could not be more opposite.
-It’s like a car company whose Research and Development team has invented a solar car made entirely from hemp, but the sales department keeps pushing metal gas-guzzlers.
-Astrologers should be using the Gauquelin data and forsaking outmoded techniques—it’s the only way astrology can move forward—and it’s frustrating to see even great astrologers give such abominable interpretations, but in all fairness there are good reasons for this.
+It’s like a car company whose Research and Development team has invented a solar car made entirely from hemp.
+Yet, the sales department continues to push metal gas-guzzlers.
+Astrologers should be using the Gauquelin data and forsaking outmoded techniques—it’s the only way astrology can move forward.
+It’s frustrating to see even great astrologers give such abominable interpretations, but in all fairness, there are good reasons for this.

 2. Astrology offers a psychologically satisfying view of human nature.
-Traditional astrology is fun, it’s elegant, it’s visionary, it’s rich with symbolism, it offers a complete view of human nature; it draws on traditions that go back thousands of years, and once you’ve learned the symbols, you can apply them in an infinite number of ways.
-What’s more, you can read astrology books, attend astrology conferences, talk shop with other astrologers, and become part of an interesting new world.
-Astrologers are nice people.
+Traditional astrology is fun, it’s elegant, it’s visionary, it’s rich with symbolism, it provides a complete view of human nature; it draws on traditions that go back thousands of years, and once you’ve learned the symbols, you can apply them in an infinite number of ways.
+What’s more, you can read astrology books, attend astrology conferences, talk shop with other astrologers, and become part of a fascinating new world.
+Astrologers are friendly people.
 They’re fun to be around.
-And once you’ve experienced the brotherhood, it’s difficult to let it go.
+And once you’ve experienced the brotherhood, it’s challenging to let it go.

-3. The Gauquelin data is not presented in an accessible way.
-Astrologers want to read charts, and when they encounter something new, they immediately seek ways to apply it but that wasn’t Gauquelin’s orientation.
-He presented his findings in the language of science.
-He could never have defeated the skeptics if he talked like Dane Rudyar, but although it’s nice to know that there are a lot of athletes with Gauquelin Mars, what possible use is that information to a client who is overweight, hates sports, and has just had a knee operation?
-Yes, Gauquelin’s findings are inspiring, but they are not useful.
-There are many intelligent astrologers who would welcome interpretations based on Gauquelin if they existed.
+3. The Gauquelin data are not presented in an accessible way.
+Astrologers want to read charts, and when they encounter something new, they immediately seek ways to apply it, but that wasn’t Gauquelin’s orientation.
+He presented his findings in scientific language.
+He could never have defeated the skeptics if he had talked like Dane Rudyar, but although it’s nice to know that many athletes have Gauquelin Mars, what possible use is that information to a client who is overweight, hates sports, and has just had a knee operation?
+Yes, Gauquelin’s findings are inspiring, but they are not helpful.
+Many intelligent astrologers would welcome interpretations based on Gauquelin if they existed.

 [1] http://www.answers.com/topic/committee-for-the-scientific-investigation-of-claims-of-the-paranormal

 [2] One science professor, upon evaluating Gauquelin’s “Mars factor,” was heard to remark, “He has certainly proved his point, but I wish it were Venus.”
-He meant this: The statistical validity of the Gauquelin data although certainly compelling, represents only half its power.
+He meant this: The statistical validity of the Gauquelin data, although certainly compelling, represents only half its power.
 The other half comes from its eerie resonance with ancient symbolism—not the symbolism of the houses (which has been categorically refuted) but of the planets.
 Indeed, the data are making two statements: one, that astrology is statistically valid; and two, that those statistics are in accord with symbols that have been in use since before the birth of Christ.
-Gauquelin’s astrology is certainly modern, but it has echoes of the ancient, which makes it that much scarier to the skeptics.
+Gauquelin’s astrology is undoubtedly modern, but it has echoes of the ancient, which makes it that much more frightening to skeptics.

 [3] http://cura.free.fr/xv/14starbb.html

 [4] It’s weird how history becomes distorted—and it makes you wonder who is doing the distorting—because when I looked up Dennis Rawlins on Wikipedia, his brief write-up contained this sentence: “In 1976, as the only astronomer on the Committee for Skeptical Inquiry, he looked into and debunked the so-called Mars effect.”
 This is, in fact, the exact opposite of what happened.
-Rawlins did not debunk the Mars effect, he upheld it and exposed the hypocrisy of the CSICOP members who pressured him to lie.
-Rawlins tells the story in great detail in “starBaby,” which is listed in the bibliography of the Wikipedia article, although the Wikipedia author clearly never read it, or, if he did, he chose to ignore it.
-Such blatant distortions can easily lead one to a paranoid world view.
+Rawlins did not debunk the Mars effect; he upheld it and exposed the hypocrisy of the CSICOP members who pressured him to lie.
+Rawlins tells the story in great detail in “StarBaby,” which is listed in the bibliography of the Wikipedia article.
+However, the Wikipedia author clearly never read it, or, if they did, they chose to ignore it.
+Such blatant distortions can easily lead one to a paranoid worldview.
 As Rawlins wrote in “starBaby:” “I USED to believe it was simply a figment of the National Enquirer’s weekly imagination that the Science Establishment would cover up evidence for the occult.
 But that was in the era B.C. — Before the Committee.
 I refer to the “Committee for the Scientific Investigation of Claims of the Paranormal” (CSICOP), of which I am a co-founder and on whose ruling Executive Council (generally called the Council) I served for some years.”

 [i] http://www.stariq.com/Main/Articles/P0002166.HTM